Rackerlacker/my-first-pc-build/README.md

 -A nicer case with better airflow and improved cable management.

--A better GPU, such as the 7800XT to play some more GPU demanding games
+-A better GPU, such as the 7800XT to play more GPU intensive games

 ---